PavelLaptev/Clean-Iconmoon-JSON/README.md

-# terminal nodejs json filter
+# Filter JSON from iconmoon.io

 Filter JSON from icomoon.io.
 Keeps and concat only the path and the name.